Today In History logo TIH

 The Secretary of State died showing off a gun called the Peacemaker.
 Abel Upshur was on a pleasure cruise down the Potomac with President Tyler and 400 guests.
 The Navy wanted to demonstrate their new steam warship's massive cannon.
 It had fired successfully twice that day.
 On the third shot, it exploded.
 Killed six people instantly, including Upshur and the Secretary of the Navy.
 Tyler survived because he'd gone below deck to flirt with his future wife.

-The SS California left New York in October 1848 with six passengers.
+The SS California left New York Harbor on October 6, 1848, with exactly six passengers booked for San Francisco.

 Fifty-four people met in a one-room schoolhouse in Ripon, Wisconsin, on March 20, 1854.